 - o.
-Click the Set button to save the information. - Optional: Click the Sensor Power Mode list box arrow and select either HIGH or LOW volts for the WC20i.
+Click the Set button to save the information. - p.
+Optional: Click the Sensor Power Mode list box arrow and select either HIGH or LOW volts for the WC20i.

 Note: HIGH outputs 18.5 volts to the sensor and LOW outputs 12.5 volts.
 LOW results in longer battery life but some sensors require a higher voltage.
+In 4-20mA mode HIGH is automatically selected and is the only option.
+It will supply a minimum of 13.5V to the sensor at full load.